FrancescoCrimi/CiccioSoft.MariaDb/README.md

 ## Getting started

-1. Build the `CiccioSoft.Interop.MariaDb` project.
+1. Build the `CiccioSoft.MariaDb.Interop` project.
 2. Use the `MySql.Open(...)` wrapper to open connections to MariaDB Embedded.
 3. Extend the `CiccioSoft.Data.MariaDb` provider to support full ADO.NET.